Search

 Is Lexapro addictive?

-However, like with other antidepressants, sudden discontinuation of Lexapro may cause withdrawal symptoms.
-In these cases, it’s always important that you follow a healthcare provider’s instructions for discontinuing the medication, as well as seek their guidance if any issues arise.
+However, like with other antidepressants, sudden discontinuation of the drug may cause withdrawal symptoms.
+In these cases, it’s always important that you follow a healthcare provider’s instructions for stopping Lexapro, as well as seek their guidance if any issues arise.

 Additionally, alcohol can actually worsen any symptoms of depression and anxiety, which can counteract the effects of the medication.
-It is important to discuss any concerns about alcohol consumption with a healthcare provider, as they can provide individualized recommendations based on a person’s specific circumstances.
+In short, Lexapro and alcohol do not mix well because of the drug interactions with alcohol.

 Is Lexapro an SSRI?